realjck/story-engine/README.md

 This entails the utilization of `var` and DOM-declared variables, as well as the non-arrow function syntax `function(){}`.

 Although updating to a more recent ECMAScript version may offer advantages for future development, it is currently not considered necessary.
-The tool has undergone optimization over the years, ensuring compatibility with major browsers including Chrome, Mozilla, IE11 (no longer necessary, hopefully), and Safari on both desktop and mobile platforms.
+The tool has undergone optimization over the years, ensuring compatibility with major browsers including Chrome, Mozilla, Internet Explorer (no longer necessary, hopefully), and Safari on both desktop and mobile platforms.
 ## Usage

 Clone the whole repository.
 All JS librairies are directly included (no installation).